Skip to main content

 Additionally, you will need to merge any .pacnew files generated during the update.
 These files contain new default configurations introduced with Pacman 7.0.
 Merging them ensures youā€™re using the latest settings and helps prevent potential conflicts.

 Now, I have written a simple command that will do that quickly and efficiantly, while enabling some hidden features if you haven’t enabled them yet.
+This also avoids the need to re-add any additional repos you might have had in there.

 sudo sed -i '/^# Misc options/,/ParallelDownloads = [0-9]*/c\# Misc options\nColor\nILoveCandy\nCheckSpace\n#DisableSandbox\nDownloadUser = alpm\nDisableDownloadTimeout\nParallelDownloads = 10' /etc/pacman.conf